-I have already covered why progressive knockouts are worth a try and how to roughly adapt your game in these two articles.
+In earlier articles, I covered why progressive knockouts are worth a try and how to roughly adapt your game..

-In today’s class, we cover how a big bounty, either on your own head, or that of your opponent can make a big difference to the math of many decisions.
+Now let’s cover how a big bounty – either on your own head or that of your opponent – can make a big difference to the math of many a decision.

 Perhaps the best way to see how bounties affect-decision making is to start off by analysing a hand in a non-bounty tournament.
 This will give us a strategic baseline.

-Now BU has a classic end of action spot decision.
-In order to break even in chips, he needs to win amount to call / (amount to call + total pot) % of the time.
+Now BTN has a classic end of action spot decision.
+In order to break even in chips, they need to win (amount to call)/(amount to call + total pot) % of the time.

 21,000 / (21,000 + 47,000) = 31%

-The BU needs 31% equity to break even in chips.
+The BTN needs 31% equity to break even in chips.
 Let’s say that BU’s hand was actually 6♣4♣ – a somewhat cheeky 3-bet bluff.
-Maybe the CO folds a lot to 3-bets, or maybe the BU is just the sort of guy to attack a lot with the big stack.
-Either way, his decision is a close one now.
-It looks a lot like the 6-high hand has to hit a straight to win here.
-His equity then is simply how often he gets there.
-BU has 8 outs.
-Since there are still two cards to come, BU can use the rule of 4 to work out his equity.
+Maybe the CO folds a lot to 3-bets, or maybe the BTN is just the sort of guy to attack a lot with the big stack.
+Either way, their decision is a close one now.
+It looks a lot like the 6-high hand has to hit a straight to win here – so their equity then is simply how often they get there.
+BTN has 8 outs.
+Since there are still two cards to come, BTN can use the rule of 4 to work out their equity.

 The Rule of 4 states that we can multiply outs by 4 on the flop to find equity

-BU has roughly 32% equity, almost exactly what he needs to break even.
-In a tournament with no bounties it won’t matter one bit whether he calls or folds.
-Let’s see how the bounty affects things.
+BTN has roughly 32% equity, almost exactly what they need to break even.
+In a tournament with no bounties, it won’t matter one bit whether they call or fold.

-When we add a bounty to the equation, the call is an absolute no brainer for BU.
-We can actually translate the money earned from bounties into chips and then input it into our calculation!
+When we add a bounty to the equation, the call is an absolute no brainer for the BU.
+We can actually translate the money earned from bounties into chips and then input it into our calculation.

 If there are 1000 players in the tournament to begin with and the buy-in is $10, and each player starts with 10,000 chips, then there are 10 million chips in play.
 The total prize pool is $10,000 and so each chip is equal to 10,000 / 10,000,000 = $0.001 – one tenth of a cent.
 In more understandable terms, a cent is equal to 10 chips.

-Now, in a progressive knockout tournament the amount of money won by eliminating an opponent depends on how many players that opponent has eliminated himself.
+Now, in a progressive knockout tournament, the amount of money won by eliminating an opponent depends on how many players that opponent has eliminated.
 Let’s imagine that the CO has amassed an $8.00 bounty.
 The extra $8.00 adds 800 cents to the pot.
 Since one cent = ten chips, we can pretend that the pot contains 8000 extra chips!
 Now BU’s math changes because we increase the total pot by 8000.

 21,000 / (21,000 + 55,000) = 28%